P ≠ NP Proof

 does not have to be as restricted as S. But, as these running

-times are independent ones in the special case treated here, where w is considered just a bit string, or Q decides whether S returns 1 for some input
+times are independent ones in the special case treated here, where w is considered either just a bit string, or Q decides whether S returns 1 for some input

-by engaging in more indirect reasoning about the code of S, without
+by engaging in more indirect reasoning about the code of S, without simulating

-simulating it, then we can use diagonalization
+it at all, then we can use diagonalization in

-in order to demonstrate that Q cannot decide the XG-SAT.
+order to demonstrate that Q cannot decide the XG-SAT.

 Note that if the